BiG86/order-planner/readme.md

 # Order Planner

-The Order Planner is a POC about microservices with springboot 3.
+The Order Planner is a POC about microservices with SpringBoot 3.

 ## Table of contents